olpeh/olpeh.github.io/_posts/2019-02-19-how-i-made-my-blog-blazing-fast.md

 This is due to the fact that CSS and JS can change the DOM structure and styles.

 Browser vendors are doing a great job in optimizing the rendering.
-Pre-lookahead parser quickly scans the document for external resources, and tries to fire the most important requests with high priority.
+Lookahead pre-parser quickly scans the document for external resources, and tries to fire the most important requests with high priority.
 Additionally, developers are able to give priority hints to the browser in order to help it prioritize critical resources for improved loading performance.

 However, most of the time, developers can also do more by reducing the amount and the duration of the required steps in the Critical Rendering Path.